Embedding Guide

 Signature Format

-The signature string tells the VM the function name and its parameter names, with optional qualifiers.
+The signature string tells the VM the function name and its parameter names.

 "add(a, b)" // two params